TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may

 Two Seat Adjustments

 You can raise and lower the saddle as well as move it forward and aft.
-Ideal positioning keeps a gentle 25-35 degree bend in the knee with the foot flat in the pedal.
-Seat adjustment on the Pro 22 is adequate.
+Ideal positioning keeps a gentle 25-35 degree bend in the knee with the foot flat on the pedal.
+The seat adjustment on the Pro 22 is adequate.
 There are measurements on both the seat tube and saddle carriage so you can find the right setting each time.
 This is especially helpful for households with multiple riders.
 The Pro 22 uses pop-pin levers to adjust the seat up and down and has a knob to move the saddle forward and aft.
 Once you have adjusted your saddle height where you want it, pull the pin out and you should be able to twist the lever back out of the way so it doesn’t graze your leg while riding.

 This large touchscreen is the same size as on the Peloton Bike+ and NordicTrack s22i.
 This is about the largest screen we see on exercise bikes — and certainly all you’ll need.
 We like touchscreens because they have several benefits.
 A touchscreen reduces cockpit clutter from buttons, dials, etc. All the bike functionality is pretty much embedded in the touchscreen.
 This keeps the handlebars clean and reduces the likelihood of sweat dripping down on electronic controls, etc. You select your iFit program, adjust volume and screen settings and other info all on the touchscreen.
 A white metric bar at the top of the screen displays your ride stats like time, distance, calorie burn, wattage, heart rate, cadence, etc. iFit also includes a Leaderboard and other features that connect riders to each other.

 Bluetooth Enabled for Wireless Headphones